 When preparing food in a microwave, always use cookware which is heat-resistant and suitable for microwave use.
-Observe the notes on cookware suitable for microwaves.
+Observe the notes on cookware suitable for microwaves. → "Microwave" on page 18

 If you place your cookware onto the wire rack, slide the wire rack in with the imprint "Microwave" facing the appliance door and the outer rail facing downwards.